 You can make your own paper pots from waste paper or newspaper.
 Use a large bean tin as a template and roll up the paper pot, using a little tape on the bottom.

 Plant one seed per pot and plant them out, pot and all, when the plant is about 20-30cm high.
-More information on How to Grow Sunflowers Successfully.
+Check more tips here on how to grow sunflowers successfully.

 #49.
 Make Sunflowers